elenderg/PAL-1000/instruções de compilação.md

 `Put the field into a first field term's field.`

-`If the term's type can be reduced to "_pointer", set the first field term's dereference flag.`
+`If the term's type can be reduced to "pointer", set the first field term's dereference flag.`

 `Compile the term given the rider and the first field term.`